Juan-Mendoza00/pi_mlops/README.md

     - `CosSinComputer` can be "trained" with a pandas DataFrame; which is an ilusion because it just stores the DataFrame as an instance attribute.

     - It has an equivalent for a "predict" method; `CosSinComputer.compute_similarities()` performs the Cosine Similarity algorithm (from Scikit-learn) to compute similarities between vectors.

+Some code details and functionality in Notebook 5.

+## **Overview of this repository**

+- [raw_data](./raw_data/) contains the original json files, compressed under gzip method.

+- [data](./data/) contains a cleanear and less heavy version of the files provided.
+They're compreessed under gzip method so they have .gz extension.

+- [Notebooks](./Notebooks/) contains Jupyter Notebooks with coding details and a verbose step-by-step development of the different tasks and procedures.
+They provide an insight of the whole walkthrogh from the end to the beginning of this project.

+- [functions](./functions/) contains different modules that provide useful functionalities and tools.
+They are specific for this project but were writteng carefully with the intention of making them general and possibly usable in next projects.

+    - [ETL.py](./functions/ETL.py) contains the main functions used to read, extrad and load data.

+    - [preprocessing.py](./functions/preprocessing.py) module stores the functions used for preprocessing data in EDA stage, and the function `preprocessing_games()` functions that i used very specifically to prepare games dataset before computing similarities.

+    - [recomender.py](./functions/recomender.py) module contains the `CosSimComputer` class, which provides methods to perform Cosine Similarity to the games dataset.

+    - [queries.py](./functions/queries.py) contains all the Endpoints for the API.
+It stores the functions created in the Notebook 3, as well as pandas DataFrames for each dataset.